mlml/autovot/README.md

 <a name="tutorial2"/>
 ## Praat plugin tutorial

-This plugin does not train a new classifier.
+**Note:** This plugin does not train a new classifier.
 You have the option of using one of the classifiers provided with this installation.
 If you'd like to train your own, please follow the [command line tutorial](#tutorial1).

 Open the soundfile and accompanying TextGrid in Praat.